 In the case of SaaS products, getting the data from one service to another in a real-time manner requires additional mechanisms.

-For example, you may want to raise a shipping request in your internal application every time an order is created in your cloud CRM (Customer Relationship Management) or you may want to add a message to the group message application every time a comment is left on your issue tracker.
-To handle such real-time requirements, Webhooks are a great solution.
+For example, you may want to raise a shipping request in your internal application every time an order is created in your cloud CRM (Customer Relationship Management), or you may want to add a message to the group message application every time a comment is left on your issue tracker.
+Webhooks are a great solution for handling such real-time requirements.

 Prerequisites